 Rotator cuff tears are common, affecting as many as 2 million people every year in the United States.
 This type of injury can make it difficult for you to use your shoulder, which may significantly affect your quality of life.
 At The Regenerative Medicine Clinic in Wilmington, North Carolina, orthopedic surgeon and regenerative orthopedist, Austin Yeargan III MD, uses simple, natural treatments to heal your rotator cuff tear.
 For an in-office or telemedicine appointment, contact the office by phone or online today.

-Your rotator cuff is made up of four muscles that come together to form a group of tendons that cover the top of your humerus (upper arm bone).
+Your rotator cuff is actually a cuff of tissue from four muscles that serves to keep your arm centered in the cup through your mid-range of motion.
+The cuff made up of four muscles that come together to form a group of tendons that cover the top of your humerus (upper arm bone).
 Your rotator cuff is responsible for keeping your arm in your shoulder socket.
-The tough, fibrous tissue also makes it possible for you to lift and rotate your arm.
+The tough, fibrous tendon tissue also makes it possible for you to lift and rotate your arm.

 You can develop a rotator cuff tear after an injury or from degeneration of the tissue.
 Your rotator tear is classified based on the underlying cause, which includes: